uchicago-capp-30320/new-arrivals-chi/docs/models/data_model.md

 `state` (string) – State that the organization is located within.

 `primary_location` (int) – Flag to indicate if this location is the primary location of associated organization.

+`neighboorhood` (string) – Neighborhood in which the organization is located within.